 Marijuana is a substance that alters a person’s attention, motivation, memory and ability to learn.
 More than 22 million people reported using marijuana in the past month in 2014, per NIDA, making it the most used illicit drug in the U.S.

 Weed is commonly recognized as a gateway drug.
 However, its association to harder drugs has been widely debated.

 Many believe marijuana builds a person’s tolerance to stronger drugs, and certain studies back up this idea.
-A study published in the International Journal of Drug Policy found nearly 45 percent of regular marijuana smokers used another illicit drug later in life.
+A study published in the International Journal of Drug Policy found that nearly 45 percent of regular marijuana smokers used another illicit drug later in life.

-Drug Enforcement Administration, teens who reported heavy marijuana use in the past month were:
+Teens who reported heavy marijuana use in the past month were:

-Another study, by the Journal of the American Medical Association, found individuals who used marijuana by age 17 were two to five times more likely to experience substance abuse later in life than those who did not.
+Another study, by the Journal of the American Medical Association, found that individuals who used marijuana by age 17 were two to five times more likely to experience substance abuse later in life than those who did not.

-The study also found alternative factors, such as depression, social anxiety and parental conflicts, had a minimal impact on the results.
+The study also found that alternative factors, such as depression, social anxiety and parental conflicts, had a minimal impact on the results.
 This goes against the idea that environmental factors are the leading cause of substance abuse.